Arcania: The Complete Tale Review

 Arcania: The Complete Tale 4

 It has been almost three years since the original release of Arcania: Gothic 4 on PC and Xbox 360.
-While being the fourth title in the Gothic series, Arcania wasn’t developed by Piranha Bites, who created the previous games, but instead Spellbound Entertainment took the helm.
-Arcania changed how the Gothic series played, favoring a linear approach to capitalize on Bethesda’s popularity on the consoles with Oblivion.
-PlayStation 3 missed out on the initial release, and Spellbound has found it fit to finally release the game along with the stand alone expansion, Fall of Setarrif, as the compilation pack: Arcania: The Complete Tale.
+While being the fourth title in the Gothic series, Arcania wasn't developed by Piranha Bytes, who created the previous games, but instead Spellbound Entertainment took the helm.
+Arcania changed how the Gothic series played, favoring a linear approach to capitalize on Bethesda's popularity on the consoles with Oblivion.
+PlayStation 3 missed out on the initial release, and Spellbound has found it fit to finally release the game along with the standalone expansion, Fall of Setarrif, as the compilation pack: Arcania: The Complete Tale.
 When it was initially released, it garnered average reviews, but the release of Skyrim and The Witcher 2 proved that the genre has grown up, moving past the endless amount of fetch quests found here.

 Fetch quests are nothing new to role-playing games, all of them having their fair share, but Arcania takes it to a new level.
-Attempting to get a single item for an NPC, forces you first to talk to a local farmer who is willingly to help if you clear out creatures in a nearby cave, but before doing that you must do something for the man in front of the cave, so on and so forth.
-For the most part, I’ve learned to live with fetch quests in games, but if I forget what I was originally trying to set out to do, the game should rethink how it handles chaining quests together.
+Attempting to get a single item for an NPC forces you first to talk to a local farmer who is willing to help if you clear out creatures in a nearby cave, but before doing that you must do something for the man in front of the cave, and so on and so forth.
+For the most part, I've learned to live with fetch quests in games, but if I forget what I was originally trying to set out to do, the game should rethink how it handles chaining quests together.

 The game does have its moments, as some of the environments are easy on the eyes, such as the waterfalls and streams that wrap around mountains and hills.
-Everything else however is poorly constructed, marred by poor draw distance and various inconsistencies in the visual department.
-Much of the land can’t be traveled on, even if it appears it can be.
+Everything else, however, is poorly constructed, marred by poor draw distance and various inconsistencies in the visual department.
+Much of the land can't be traveled on, even if it appears it can be.
 If you do head out into the wild, you can expect to get stuck and forced to load an earlier file.
-Jumping helps you navigate the environment, but the animations are so poor you’ll float briefly in the air.
+Jumping helps you navigate the environment, but the animations are so poor you'll float briefly in the air.

 Simply Put